Author’s Note –

 As it turned out, that kid had quite a story.
 He wanted to be an actor, moonlighted as a singer, and was discovered by RCA Victor in the most serendipitous way in the days when RCA Victor was going strong with another small-town singer named Elvis.
 Our kid was given a new name and a big-budget publicity push, and he hit the American Top 40 with his first record.
 Appearances on TV shows hosted by Ed Sullivan, Bob Hope, Dick Clark, Perry Como and Steve Allen quickly followed.

-He acted in several movies – starring (or playing one of the leads) in a couple – and in a few TV shows (usually in bit parts, but with at least one memorable role in an episode of “Alfred Hitchcock Presents”) but then, before he turned thirty years old, his career had faded … only to take a dramatic turn.
+He went on tour in the United States and Australia and acted in several movies – starring (or playing one of the leads) in a couple – and in a few TV shows (usually in bit parts, but with at least one memorable role in an episode of “Alfred Hitchcock Presents”) but then, before he turned thirty years old, his career had faded … only to take a dramatic turn.

 The remarkable story of his life is told in “I Dreamed: The Story of Rod Lauren.
 And Roger Strunk.”